< back to Into the Great Wild Open

 Gratitude to Our Generous Open Spaces Supporters

-The Sparkjoy Foundation is a dedicated partner of Denver Zoo.
-Their grants over three years have supported Denver Zoo’s work in Daniels Park to restore grasslands and conserve bison and all the wildlife that depend on healthy ecosystems.
+The Sparkjoy Foundation is a dedicated Partner of Denver Zoo.
+Their grants over three years have supported Denver Zoo’s work in Daniels Park to restore grasslands and conserve bison and all the wildlife that depend on healthy prairies.

 Volunteer and Board Member Olga Donahue is passionate about the health of the tree canopy of Denver Zoo.
 She established an endowed fund in the Colorado Zoological Trust for horticulture to ensure her granddaughter can come to the zoo with her children and enjoy shady spot.
 As a Wildlife Heritage Society member, Olga has also made a designation for Denver Zoo in her estate plans.